 Cardamom has a complex flavor.
 It’s citrusy and slightly sweet, with some hints of menthol, cloves, licorice, and fennel.
 For this reason, cardamom can be used for both savory and sweet dishes.
 It’s generally best to aim for this flavor profile when picking out substitutes for cardamom.

 Cardamom may not be popular in certain countries, but it’s a staple spice in Middle Eastern, Arabic, Swedish, and Indian cuisines.
-To give yourself a headstart on this spice, try cooking this instant pot chicken tikka masala that’s famous inside and outside India.
-If that doesn’t tickle your fancy, you can also use cardamom for drinks such as this hot cardamom tea recipe.
+To give yourself a headstart on this spice, try cooking this tasty Indian lamb biryani.
+You may use cardamom for desserts and drinks as well.

 Best Cardamom Substitutes You Can Try

 Running out of ground cardamom powder can be a hassle, especially when you’re in the middle of following a recipe.
 And hurrying to the nearest Indian grocery store isn’t possible for many.

 Now if you have whole cardamom pods, use your handy spice grinder to grind the seeds into a powdered form.
 If you don’t, then try using the substitutes below.

 Combine equal parts of ground cinnamon and ground nutmeg to make a fool-proof ground cardamom substitute.
 This spice blend can be used at a 1:1 ratio to replace cardamom in any recipe.